www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2025-03-01-t60-establish-a-symbiosis-strategy.md

 # Establish a symbiosis strategy.
 * Issue number: [\#60](https://codeberg.org/splitcells-net/net.splitcells.network.community/issues/60)
 # Task Description
+* [ ] Let the front menu lead the user to interesting things more clearly.
     * [ ] Make the global changelog more generally usable. -> This new system is called notification queue.
         * [x] Make notifications page available in the website's layout.
 This seems to be a bug.
         * [x] Add tags to notifications.
 This way a single notification queue definition can be used, while allow different queues in the UI for different users.
         * [x] Render date of notification.
         * [x] Avoid duplicate date rendering for change log items.
         * [o] Integrate Codeberg issues into the changelog. -> This is costly and should only be done, when it gets relevant.
         * [x] Integrate the blog into the changelog.
             * [x] Parse date of blog article.
         * [x] The notification class itself should do the top level list item parsing in the notification list, instead of the CommonMark parser.
           Thereby, the base list formatting has not to be implemented for each notification source.
         * [x] Add projects and tasks of community repo to the notifications queue.
         * [x] Use new notification system for global changelog as well.
-    * [ ] Use new notification system for a dedicated user oriented news page.
+        * [x] Use new notification system for a dedicated user oriented news page. -> See `http://localhost:8443/net/splitcells/website/news.html`.
-    * [ ] Improve notification queue runtime performance.
+        * [x] Improve notification queue runtime performance.
 A profiling needs to be done, in order to find out the cause.
         * [x] Link to source for each notification.
         * [ ] Render correct changelog for a given changelog URL.
 This is not related to the new notification system.
+        * [ ] For each project create potentially multiple notifications.
+            * [ ] Proposal of Project
+            * [ ] Start of Project
+            * [ ] End of Project
+    * [ ] Add news to front menu.
+    * [ ] Improve notifications styling.
+    * [ ] Use animation in order to advertise important things.
+        * [ ] Create a border outline animation, that flashes the orange color.
+          The orange color is already used, in order to mark activity.
+See `--background-color-activity: #ff9900;`.
+    * [x] Outline interactive or most important things via round corners.
+      Do this to the main cards of the front menu.
+    * [ ] In Desktop view replace menu header link with front menu link, as multiple but different menu links are irritating otherwise.
 * [ ] Document stable API plan via `net.splitcells.network.system.stable`.
 * [ ] Make community blog easier to find via front menu.
 * [ ] Clean up community blog.